Commercial Cooking Hood Suppression

 A Commercial Cooking Hood Suppression permit is required to install a new Cooking Hood Suppression or to modify an existing Cooking Hood Suppression system.

-All work under a Commercial Cooking Hood Suppression permit must be performed by a HVAC Contractor registered with the City of Pittsburgh.
+All work under a Commercial Cooking Hood Suppression permit must be performed by a General Contractor registered with the City of Pittsburgh.

 How to Apply